 Further Consideration For Choosing The Ideal Game

 Online poker sites, like PokerStars offer a rich selection of tournament choices for every skill level.
-Use these four questions before every session to determine which is the best format for you to play that day.
+Use these four questions before every session, whether you are playing Texas Holdem or PLO, to determine which is the best format for you to play that day.

 What Are Your Strengths?